Wolverines tidy up on turnovers after Beilein lowers the boom

 But in the second half, Michigan's three turnovers only led to two points as Air Force was outscored 43-29 in the frame.

-And even though Michigan is in the middle of a three games in three-week stretch, Beilein said the six-day break between games played no part in coughing up the ball.
+And even though Michigan is in the middle of playing three games in a three-week stretch, Beilein said the six-day break played no part in the shaky ball protection.

 "We're still sloppy in some areas and we're going to continue to clean it up," he said.
 "We had all these fast-break (opportunities) and we didn't get it.
 We had a couple charges and our hunters every now and then just hunt and don't see.
-And then next play it's like who is that guy?
-He's really good seeing the extra man.
+And then next play it's like, 'Who is that guy?
+He's really good seeing the extra man.'
 It's a process we're going through and I enjoy teaching that process."

-On the flip side, the Falcons entered the contest as one of the most turnover-prone teams in the country at 15.8 per game, which tied for 309th in the nation.
-And according to Beilein, taking away the 3-point shot and turning Air Force over was the focus of Michigan's game plan.
+On the flip side, Air Force entered the contest as one of the country's most turnover-prone teams at 15.8 per game, which tied for 309th in the nation.
+And according to Beilein, taking away the 3-point shot and turning the Falcons over was the focus of Michigan's game plan.

-The 20 turnovers tied for Air Force's second-highest total this season and were the second-most Michigan forced this season, trailing only the 21 at Villanova.
+The 20 turnovers tied for Air Force's second-highest total this season and were the second-most Michigan has forced, trailing only the 21 at Villanova.

-More importantly, they led to 17 Michigan points, with four points coming early in the second half as the Wolverines slowly pulled away following a steal and reverse dunk by freshman forward Ignas Brazdeikis.
+More importantly, they led to 17 Michigan points, with four coming early in the second half as the Wolverines slowly pulled away following a steal and reverse dunk by freshman forward Ignas Brazdeikis that made it an 11-point game.

 "A lot of it was Michigan, their size and length and speed," Air Force coach Dave Pilipovich said.
 "Some of them were unforced on our part — a minimal amount — but we can't live on a live ball with anybody.
-We can't have a live ball turnover where you fall down and toss it away and they're going to run out and dunk on the other end.
+We can't have a live ball turnover where you fall down and toss it away.
+They're going to run out and dunk on the other end.

 "We can take a shot clock violation because that sets our defense up.
 They're a really good defensive team.
 (Beilein) is such a good coach and has always been known offensively for what he does, but the last couple years they've been really good defensively and do a lot of things that take you out of your plan."